-Selling only part of each payment allows you to get a lump sum of cash, and continue to receive the remainder of your payments without interruption.
+Selling only a portion of each payment allows you to get a lump sum of cash, and continue to receive the remainder of your payments without interruption.

 For example, if you sell $500 of your future payments which are normally $2,000, we will receive $500 and you’ll get the remaining $1,500.
 This option means that your regular payments won’t stop.
 They’ll just be smaller.

 One option might be better for you than the others.
 This is why your representative will try to give you a few quotes to choose from, letting you decide which works best.

 How Can I Sell My Structured Settlement Payments?

 You can’t change how much money your insurance company sends you.
 Peachtree Financial can buy those future payments and give you cash now.